InterstellarJS/PlanetTech/README.md

 Now let's crank up the `levels` all the way to 10 (a reasonable number without my machine freezing up).
 So you'll be creating a sphere with 10x10x6 dimensions at a resolution of 50.
 You can play with the parameters to fit your needs; the only limitation is your machine.
 ![quad Sphere](./public/readmeImg/img3.png)

 To get a better understanding of the `levels` parameter, let's take a look at a single quad (single dimension).
-If we were to grab a quad from thatour sphere without the projection and adding a simple height map texture.
+If we were to grab a quad from our sphere without the projection so its a flat plane, and adding a simple height map texture.
 Setting `params.levels = 6` gives a single dimension the ability to go six levels deep.
 As you can see each child in each level with a random color.
 ![quad Sphere](./public/readmeImg/img4.jpg)

 Now lets say we want to add a texture to our sphere and start making it look like a planet.